solderku/dectohexphp/README.md

 # dectohexphp
-convert dec data from wav2c to hex in c style
+convert dec data to hex in c style using php code